What should your next fitness goal be? Take the quiz.

 Share:

-Not everyone needs to eat right after getting active, but depending on the duration and intensity of your sweat session, good post-workout nutrition can make all the difference in supporting recovery and helping you reach your fitness goals faster.
-But what exactly should you eat after working out, and when should you chow down?
+Not everyone needs to eat right after a workout, but depending on the duration and intensity of your sweat session, good post-exercise nutrition can make all the difference in supporting recovery and helping you reach your fitness goals faster.
+But exactly what should you eat after working out, and when should you chow down?

-Below, learn what happens to your body during a workout and how eating the right foods afterward can help support muscle gains, curb inflammation, influence endurance during your next workout, and more.
+We spoke with registered dietitians to learn what to eat after a workout and how consuming certain foods after exercise can help support muscle gains, curb inflammation, influence endurance during your next workout, and more.

 What to Eat After a Workout